SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ## Characterizing Distributions

-An advantage of examining the full errror distribution of a design space is it gives insights beyond the minimum achieveable error.
+An advantage of examining the full errror distribution of a design space is it gives insights beyond the minimum achievable error.
 Examining distributions allows us to more fully characterize a design space.

 ### Distribution shape

 ![Finding good models quickly](./FindingGoodModelQuickly.png)

-The left iamge shows EDFs for the Vanilla and ResNet design space.
+The left image shows EDFs for the Vanilla and ResNet design space.
 For ResNet majority(>80%) of the model have error under 8%.
 In constrast, the Vanilla design space has a much smaller fraction of such models(~15%).
 This represent it is easier to find a good ResNet model.

 ### Distribution area